jacobsvante/Flask-Resize/docs/configuration.rst

     # Which db to use for redis if it is enabled with `RESIZE_CACHE_STORE`
     RESIZE_REDIS_DB = 0

+    # Which password to use for redis if it is enabled with `RESIZE_CACHE_STORE`.
+Defaults to not using a password.
+    RESIZE_REDIS_PASSWORD = None

     # Which key to use for redis if it is enabled with `RESIZE_CACHE_STORE`
     RESIZE_REDIS_KEY = 0